What Is A Sports Psychologist?

 Energy management

-Therapists who practice sports psychology may assess how you manage your energy and help you raise or lower your expenditure.
+Therapists or psychologists who practice sports psychology may assess how you manage your energy and help you raise or lower your expenditure.
 For example, they might teach relaxation techniques for managing anxiety, such as deep breathing, progressive muscle relaxation, meditation, or guided visualization.
-Mindfulness, in particular, has been proven to reduce anxiety, stress, and depression, potentially helping athletes in a variety of ways.
+Mindfulness, in particular, has been proven to reduce anxiety, stress, and depression, potentially helping sports athletes in a variety of ways.

 Mental imagery